griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

     :alt: pVACview Vignette
     :figclass: align-left

 The images below are the neoantigen candidates from Transcript Set 1 (top) and Transcript Set 2 (bottom).
 The best neoantigen candidate (AERMGFTVV) is highlighted in green.
+Here, candidates are ranked based on IC50 score - the best candidate has the lowest IC50 score.

 .. figure:: ../../images/screenshots/vignette/ADAR/TranscriptSet1/ADAR_3_TranscriptSet1.png
     :width: 1000px